thk4711/infrared-mouse-jiggler/README.md

 2. Flash the sketch onto the Digispark.

-3. Open an app which does accept text input like and editor or word processor.
+3. Open an app which does accept text input like an editor or word processor.

 4. Press the buttons on your remote.
 The HEX codes are written to your app if one button creates 2 codes, usually you want to use the first code.